dunyanong/AB1202/README.md

 # Flight Price Analysis and Prediction

 This project analyzes flight price data, performs exploratory data analysis (EDA), statistical hypothesis testing, and builds a linear regression model to predict flight prices.
+The code is in the prj.R

 ## Requirements
 - R (version 4.0 or higher)